The Williams School is a co-educational, college preparatory, day school for students in grades 7-12.

 Founded in 1891 in New London, Connecticut, The Williams School encourages learning and self-discovery in a collegial atmosphere that provides academic challenges and personal rewards.
 Williams engenders respectful and collaborative relationships throughout all facets of the community.

 The Williams School is located adjacent to Connecticut College and offers students a variety of academic programs.
-DCP is launching our first high school education program to students at The Williams School during the spring 2010 academic semester.
+DCP launched our first high school education program to students at The Williams School during the spring 2010 academic semester.
+It was a resounding success with 10 students participating.

 The High School Program